King Arthur Measure for Measure Gluten-Free Flour — GFCO certified, made in a dedicated facility

 Unlike some gluten-free blends, King Arthur avoids bean flours (chickpea, fava, etc.).
 This eliminates the “beany” taste that some people find objectionable in gluten-free baking.
 The result is a neutral-flavored flour that disappears into baked goods.

-Baking Performance Tests
+Baking Performance (Community Feedback)

 | Application | Score | Celiac-Safe? | Notes |